wandrew8/Recipe-Finder/README.md

 # Recipe-Finder

 A react application that uses data from TheMealDB api to allow users to search recipes based on the food category.
-For a stretch I hope to include the ability for users to add and delete recipes in their personal 'saved recipes' page.
-This will be achieved using local storage.

 ## Technologies Used